 "9.
 Transitional provisions

 9.1.
 As from the official date of entry into force of the 03 04 series of amendments to this UN Regulation, no Contracting Party applying this UN Regulation shall refuse to grant or refuse to accept UN type approvals an application for approval under this UN Regulation as amended by the 03 04 series of amendments.
-At the request of the manufacturer, Contracting Parties applying this UN Regulation may agree to the application of these amendments before the official date of their entry into force.

 9.2.
 As from 1 September 2018, Contracting Parties applying this UN Regulation shall grant approvals only if the type of vehicle corresponds to the requirements of the UN Regulation as amended by the 03 04 series of amendments.